 There are a lot of different Turkish delight options at Ali Muhiddin Haci Bekir and although all of them taste great, you should definitely try coconut and rose Turkish delight here.

 Ali Muhiddin Hacibekir has three branches in Istanbul.
-They are at Istiklal Avenue, Eminonu, and Kadikoy.
+They are at Istiklal Avenue, Eminonu (near Sultanahmet), and Kadikoy.